“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 We try to remember the tasks we need to complete and rarely note them down.

-When it comes to studies, you must know how you’re going to spend your day.
-Because that can make your study schedule a lot easier.
-So, how do you do that?
+When it comes to studies, it’s a good idea to have your day planned in advance.
+That way you’ll be able to make your study schedule easily.
+And how do you do that?

 Having a list on paper gives clarity and focus.
-And when you know what you need to do precisely on any given day, the unproductive and time-wasting activities vanish on their own.
+Because when you know what you need to do on any given day, the time-wasting activities vanish on their own.

-So, maintain a To-Do list and keep ticking off the tasks as soon as you finish one.
+So, maintain a To-Do list and keep ticking off the tasks as soon as you complete them.

 5. Trying to Become “Jack of All Trades”